backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ### Target Correlation

 First, I want to evaluate how the individual features correlate to the target variable.
-I will use seaborn to help visualize the pass/fail frequency per category of each feature.
+I will use seaborn to help visualize the pass/fail frequencies of each feature.

 You may have noticed that I only included the ordinal features in the previous section.
 To clarify, I did this because many of the nominal features only have two categories and they can be observed independently very easily in bivariate plots.